khaosans/the-front/README.md

 - **User Authentication**: Secure login and signup using Supabase Auth.
 - **Real-time Updates**: Changes are reflected in real-time across the application.
 - **Responsive Design**: Built with Tailwind CSS for a clean and intuitive user interface that works on all devices.

+## Backend Database

+- **Supabase**: The application uses Supabase as the backend database, which provides a PostgreSQL database and real-time capabilities.
+- **Database Setup**: Ensure that your Supabase project is configured with the necessary tables and schemas to support task management features.

+## To Do

+- **Fix Authentication**: Review and resolve any issues related to user authentication with Supabase.
+- **Set Up Database Tables**: Ensure that the required tables for tasks, users, and any other necessary entities are created in the Supabase database.

 ## Installation